What is there to see and do?

 Can children travel free on the Swiss transport network?

 Yes, they can travel absolutely free!
-We will issue families with a free 'Swiss Family Card' which covers children aged 6-15.
+We will issue families with a free 'Swiss Family Card' which covers children aged 6-15 when travelling with their parents.
 Under 6's are free anyway.

 How can I make the most of my spending money?

 There are many ways to make your money go further.
 Book half board for excellent value evening meals.
-Pick a summer mountain resort which offers a free mountain travel pass such as Saas-Fee, Davos, St. Moritz, Villars or Adelboden.
+Pick a summer mountain resort which offers a free mountain travel pass such as Saas-Fee, St. Moritz or Appenzell.
 Choose a hotel which offers a free night's stay.
 Book early to ensure the cheapest flight prices and to take advantage of early bird accommodation offers.

 What will the weather be like?